CesarCaramazana/DQN_COMPANION_kitchen/README.md

 # PROJECT TITLE
-"A Deep Q Network implementation for a recipe preparation task"
+### A Deep Q Network implementation for a recipe preparation task

 # PROJECT DESCRIPTION